Residential Bridge Loans vs Bridge Loans for Investment Property

 Purpose

 A residential bridge loan is used by homeowners who are transitioning from one home to the next home.
 It provides short-term financing to bridge the gap between the sale of their existing home and the purchase of a new primary residence.
 The main purpose is to facilitate a smooth transition from one property to the next without the need to wait for the sale proceeds from the current home.
 Homeowners in this type of situation want to avoid moving twice.
+In some cases, these types of loans are referred to as residential transition loans.

 A bridge loan for an investment property (sometimes called commercial bridge loans) is used by real estate investors to finance the acquisition, renovation or other investment activities related to the investment property.
 The purpose is to provide temporary financing until long-term financing can be put into place or until they sell the property.
 Investors often find themselves in a situation where they need fast financing to avoid losing a deal.
 Bridge loan lenders for investment property can fund within days while traditional long-term financing for investment property can take over a month or more.